Erich Maria Remarque

-Remarque was a great and popular writer for over four decades, but will be remembered always for his first gigantically influential novel, All Quiet on the Western Front.
+Remarque was a great and popular writer for more than four decades, but will be remembered always for his first gigantically influential novel, All Quiet on the Western Front.

 This pervasive effect is what elevates Remarque's first novel into being an icon of the modern world above his many other worthy works.

 Of French ancestry, he was born Erich Paul Remark in Osnabrück, Germany and attended the University of Münster.
 At eighteen he enlisted in the German Army during World War I where he was wounded five times.
-His experiences served as the basis of All Quiet on the Western Front, which follows a group of schoolmates who enter the war eagerly but find themselves in a hell they can never escape.
+His experiences served as the basis of his third published novel, All Quiet on the Western Front, which follows a group of schoolmates who enter the war eagerly but find themselves in a hell they can never escape.
 Three film versions have been made of the novel, most notably the classic 1930 film in which the tragic ending was changed, and the harrowing most recent adaptation that adds more historical narrative.

-A sequel, The Road Back (1931, also translated as The Way Back), followed the surviving soldiers of the earlier novel into chaotic, postwar Germany.
+A sequel, The Road Back (1931, also translated as The Way Back), follows surviving soldiers of the earlier novel into chaotic, postwar Germany.
 It too was made into a film.

-Arch of Triumph (1946), about an embittered German refugee and an actress in Paris during the second war, was adapted for a film starring Charles Boyer and Ingrid Bergman in 1947, as well as a television movie in 1984.
-A Time to Love and a Time to Die (1947), a love-story about a German soldier on leave from the Russian front also provided the basis for a film.
+Arch of Triumph (1946), about an embittered German refugee and an actress in Paris during the Second World War, was adapted for a film starring Charles Boyer and Ingrid Bergman in 1947, as well as a television movie in 1984.
+A Time to Love and a Time to Die (1947), a love-story about a German soldier on leave from the Russian front, also provided the basis for a film.

-Other works include a play (Full Circle, 1956), a novel Night in Lisbon (1964) that followed two refugees fleeing Nazism to Portugal, and Shadows in Paradise published posthumously in 1971.
+Other notable works include a play (Full Circle, 1956), a novel (Night in Lisbon, 1964) that followed two refugees fleeing Nazism to Portugal, and Shadows in Paradise published posthumously in 1971.